EPCCed/PythonHPC/README.md

 We are not using Jupyter notebooks on ARCHER2 -- follow instructions below.

- * First, log on to ARCHER2 using `ssh`.
-You will have an account in the project `ta083`.
+* Log on to ARCHER2 using `ssh` -- will have an account in the project `ta083`.
+* Change directory to `/work` using `cd /work/ta083/ta083/username/`.
+* Copy over the exercises material: `cp /work/ta083/ta083/shared/PythonHPCarcher2.zip .`
+* Unpack it: `unzip PythonHPCarcher2.zip`
+* Change directory: `cd PythonHPCarcher2/code/`.

+You will see a number of directories containing C, Fortran and Python examples in serial, MPI and also OpenMP (although not the latter for Python).
+We are only concerned with the Python examples.

+* Load the Python environment: `module load cray-python`
+* Go to the `P-SER-NP` directory for the numpy examples.
+* execute the

 ---